theQRL/audits/red4sec audit summary.md

 - Audit length: 7 weeks.
 - Auditor homepage: https://red4sec.com

-Red4Sec’s report was exhaustive, and covered the entirety of our project space, with the exception of our post-quantum cryptography, which was coverd by x41 D-Sec.
+Red4Sec’s report was exhaustive, and covered the entirety of our project space, with the exception of our post-quantum cryptography, which was reviewed separately by x41 D-Sec.
 Below is a rundown of issues raised by Red4Sec by section of our network, as well as impact level.

 During the analysis, whose report runs over 200 pages, a total of 67 vulnerabilities were detected.
 Many of these vulnerabilities did not pose any risk by themselves and therefore have been classified as informative.